Dmax-666/christmas-tree-gemini3/README.md

 4. **Open your browser:**
    - Navigate to `http://localhost:3010`
    - Allow camera access for gesture control
-   - Click "上传照片" to upload your photos
+   - Place your photos under `public/photos` before running to see them on the tree automatically

 ## 🎯 Usage